FAQ

 Frequently Asked Questions

-13 answers across 3 categories.
+17 answers across 4 categories.
 Didn't find what you're looking for?
 Ask in Discord.

 Technical

 The main reason is that it's simply the right tool for the job.
 An ECS excels at managing high numbers of entities with complex interactions, which is exactly what a Minecraft server needs to do.
 The ECS approach wasn't super popular when Minecraft was first developed and the JVM makes it much harder for the ECS's cache hits to shine since the JVM can get in the way with its own memory management and optimizations, but Rust's lack of a runtime makes it a perfect fit.
-Even Mojang sees te value in it, since Bedrock Edition uses an ECS architecture as well.
+Even Mojang sees the value in it, since Bedrock Edition uses an ECS architecture as well.
 In the end, Java is more designed for OOP architectures, and Rust lends itself better to an ECS design, so it just made more sense to go with an ECS for Temper rather than trying to shoehorn an OOP design in there just for the sake of familiarity or tradition.

 We use a proper key-value database for storage, called LMDB.
-It has a lot of upsides like massive performance, memory-mapping, fault tolerance being developed by people way smarter than us.
+It has a lot of upsides like massive performance, memory-mapping, fault tolerance and being developed by people way smarter than us.
 It's not compatible with Minecraft's world format called Anvil sadly, but we figured that utilizing 15 years of software breakthroughs since Minecraft's inception was worth trading out drop-in compatibility for, especially since we have a world importing tool that can import existing worlds.

 It's very much on the roadmap, but we want to get it right first try instead of having a half-assed API that needs changing every 3 months.
 Plugins will be written in Rust and compiled to binary libraries that Temper will be able to run.
 This allows for high-performance plugins that can comfortably interface with the rest of the Rust ecosystem.
 This will however come with some downsides; namely plugins being platform dependant so you'll likely have to download a version of each plugin for your server's OS, and the barrier to entry for plugin development being higher since Rust is a more complex language than Java which is used for plugins in other Minecraft servers.
 We think the performance and ecosystem benefits are worth it though, and we're working on making it as easy as possible to develop plugins in Rust with good documentation, examples and tooling.

 Long story short, no. Completely different languages, implementations and architectures make it almost impossible for Java plugins to work with Temper.
-A compatibility layer would be possible on paper, but it'd be a massive headache to implement, extremely sketchy and having to pass everything to a Java runtime and back would obliterate performance.
+A compatibility layer would be possible in theory, but it'd be a massive headache to implement, extremely sketchy and having to pass everything to a Java runtime and back would obliterate performance.
 More complex plugins would also require a deeper compatibility layer and it'd eventually get to the point where reliably running popular plugins like WorldEdit or Dynmap would require us to basically re-implement Paper/Bukkit on top of Temper, at which point there isn't much reason to be doing this project in the first place.
 When feature-completeness is on the horizon we might revisit, but for now it's very unlikely it'll happen.

 Project & Community